Dora Maar

 Henriette Theodora Markovitch (22 November 1907 – 16 July 1997), known as Dora Maar, was a French photographer and painter.
 Maar was both a pioneering Surrealist artist and an antifascist activist.
-Maar was depicted in a number of Picasso's paintings, including his Portrait of Dora Maar and Dora Maar au Chat.
-However, Maar said of the works: "All his portraits of me are lies.
-They're all Picassos.
-Not one is Dora Maar."
+From 1935 to 1943, Maar was in a relationship with Pablo Picasso, and was depicted in a number of paintings, including his Portrait of Dora Maar and Dora Maar au Chat.

-Her work ranged from commercial assignments in fashion and advertising to documenting social and economic struggles during the Depression, and explored Surrealist themes.
-Maar was one of the few photographers to be included in exhibitions of surrealist work in the 1930s in Paris, New York and London, alongside Man Ray and Salvador Dalí.
-Her techniques in the darkroom explore psychology, dreams and inner states.
+Her work ranged from commercial assignments in fashion and advertising to the documentation of social and economic struggles during the Depression.
+Maar was one of the few photographers to be included in exhibitions of Surrealist work in the 1930s in Paris, New York and London, alongside Man Ray and Salvador Dalí.
+Her photographs explored psychology, dreams, and inner states.

-Maar's political activism and photographic style influenced Pablo Picasso's work during the period of their romantic relationship.
-In particular, Maar's influence can be seen in Picasso's anti-war painting Guernica (1937).
-"She influenced Picasso to paint Guernica – he had never entered political painting before," says Amar Singh, curator of Amar Gallery in London.
+Biography

 Early life

-Henriette Theodora Markovitch was the only daughter of Josip Marković (aka Joseph Markovitch) (1874–1969), a Croatian architect who studied in Zagreb, Vienna, and then Paris where he settled in 1896, and of his spouse, Catholic-raised Louise-Julie Voisin (1877–1942), originally from Cognac.
+Maar was born Henriette Theodora Markovitch on 22 November, 1907 in Paris, France.
+She was the only daughter of Josip Marković, a Croatian-born architect, and Louise-Julie Voisin, a Catholic from Cognac.
+In 1910, the family left for Buenos Aires, Argentina, where Josip had obtained several commissions, including designing the embassy of Austria-Hungary.
+His achievements led to him being honoured by Emperor Franz Joseph I. Maar's earliest surviving photographs were taken in the early 1920s while on a cargo ship going to the Cape Verde Islands.